YVONNE371/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that changes the group owner to school for the file hello Create a script that adds execute permission to all subdirectories of the current directory for the owner Create a script that adds execute permission to all subdirectories of the current directory for the owner
+Write a script that changes the group owner to school for the file hello Create a script that adds execute permission to all subdirectories of the current directory for the owner Create a script that adds execute permission to all subdirectories of the current directory for the owner Write a script that changes the owner to vincent and the group owner to staff for all the files